tonethar/IGME-330-Spring-2023/notes/object-notes.md

 - Object properties can point at primitive values such as string, numbers, booleans
 - They can also point at other objects - for example another object literals, or a reference to a DOM element
+- They can even point at function references - because in JS functions are objects

 ```js
 const h2 = document.querySelector("h2");